 (CNN)I was brokenhearted and at a crossroads in my life when I first went up the Skrang River in Sarawak, Borneo.

-Borneo is 'the best kind of adventure'
+In Borneo, Anthony Bourdain finds 'the best kind of adventure'

 "Anthony Bourdain Parts Unknown" returns to CNN Sunday, April 24 at 9 p.m.
 ET/PT.
 Follow the show on Twitter and Facebook.